-While the plan file is active in the step, the designated owner has their security permissions "elevated" as necessary so that the user can open the file and review it for approval.
-This elevation occurs if the plan file is included in the user's plan file permission set, and if Interacts with Process Management is enabled for the permission set.
+While the plan file is active in the step, the step owner has their security permissions "elevated" as necessary so that the user can open the file and review it for approval.
 If the setting Assignment grants write access to plan files is enabled for the approval step, then the permission elevation will include the ability to save the file and its data.
 For more information, see How plan file processes and security interact.